How to Set Up DMARC: A Step by Step Guide | EasyDMARC

 3. Set the DMARC policy to “none,” indicating DMARC’s “monitor” mode.

-4. With DMARC in monitor mode, you can gather the information on your entire email ecosystem and see who is sending email on behalf of your brand, what emails are getting delivered, and what emails are not.
+4. With DMARC in monitor mode, you can gather information on your entire email ecosystem and see who is sending emails on behalf of your brand, what emails are getting delivered, and what emails are not.

 5. Add a TXT record to your DNS service, it should be like this:

-Go to Your hosted domain and find the DNS administrator to add Your DMARC record to DNS.
+Go to your hosted domain and find the DNS administrator to add Your DMARC record to DNS.
 After doing this, you can easily monitor your domain.
-We suggest You use our domain that we can send You reports and you will know where email traffic comes from.
-Soon you’ll be amazed at how many bad actors are using your domain and how much fake users are trying to act in your name.
+We suggest you use our domain so we can provide DMARC reporting and you will know where email traffic comes from.
+Soon, you’ll be amazed at how many bad actors are using your domain and how many fake users are trying to act in your name.

 Comments